intel-iot-devkit/how-to-code-samples/README.md

 ## What It Is

-Using an Intel� Edison board, this project lets you create a earthquake detector that will sense motion using the digital accellerometer.
+Using an Intel® Edison board, this project lets you create a earthquake detector that will sense motion using the digital accelerometer.

 In addition it checks live earthquake data, using the USGS* API.